rmall2003/BlackJack_Game/README.md

 5. **Player History:** Simply hover over a player's name to see a summary of their recent games.
 6. **Classic Black Jack Rules:** The game follows standard Black Jack rules, including "Bust," "Push," and "Black Jack" scenarios.

+## Technologies Used 💻
+1. Python
+2. Pygame (Module in Python)
+3. JSON

 ## Requirements 📋
 To set up and run the project, you need Python 3.8 or higher installed and install the required library using pip.
 ``` sh